Question: How do I recover a forgotten password?

 If you are off-campus (especially if you are abroad), send email to either the Faculty Staff Support Center at (email@example.com) or to Student Computer Services (firstname.lastname@example.org) telling them that you are having authentication problems.
 Please tell them (a) what service or machine you tried to authenticate to, eg the Web page URL; (b) what error message you got, if any; (c) where you are physically; (d) where you are on the Internet (domain name and/or IP number), if you know.
 This information will help us troubleshoot your particular problem.

 • Do not send passwords via email.
 Do not ask ITS staff to send you a password via email.
 If you do email anyone in ITS your password, your password will be invalidated -- insuring that you are locked out.
 ITS will not use email to transmit passwords because email is not secure.

-If it gets to the point where you really do need to set a new password, please come to ITS ( Lovejoy 105).
+If it gets to the point where you really do need to set a new password, please come to ITS ( Lovejoy 101 or Lovejoy 105).
 Please bring a photo ID, so we can verify who you are.
-If you are at a remote location and cannot come to Lovejoy, then you can call Jeff Earickson (207-859-4214) or Paula Lemar (207-859-4206).
-Jeff or Paula can set a new password for you by phone.
-They will ask you questions until they are convinced that they are talking to the actual owner of the account, since you cannot show a photo ID by phone.
+If you are at a remote location and cannot come to Lovejoy, Please call 207-859-4204 or 207-859-4206 and set up a time for which you can work with someone to set your password.
+We will ask you questions until we are convinced that we are talking to the actual owner of the account, since you cannot show a photo ID by phone.
 To repeat -- ITS will NOT set a password by email.

 Why can't ITS simply look up your forgotten password and give it to you?
 Because passwords are one-way encrypted.
 Even ITS has no access to your password.
 How does the process of authentication work with one-way encryption?
 The encryption process guarantees that (a) a given password will always generate the same unique encrypted string, and (b) no process can be applied to the encrypted string that will divulge the original password.